brian6484/brian6484.github.io/_posts/aws/2022-09-28-RDSMUSTcheck.md

 ---
 layout: post
-title: A MUST check when setting up AWS RDS
+title: A MUST check when setting up AWS RDS (or you will get Fatal Error 3000:0 - No such database found)
-subtitle: AWS
 category: AWS
 tags:
   - AWS

 ---